celasa/biomass_thesis/README.md

 #### qMINOS

-See the qMINOS solver requirements below before creating this environment.
+See the QMINOS solver requirements below before creating this environment.

 #### Machine learning and exploratory data analysis